vtonu/mtasa-pirate/README.md

 - Add rate limiting to remote events
 - Use Luac and cache protection where appropriate
 - Enable native anti cheat protections
-- cache="false" for meta.xml files
+- Use `cache="false"` for sensitive downloadable client scripts or files

 ## Coding Standards